To-Fujita/Godot_v3.2-Basic_Shaders/README.md

 ### (1) Aberration Filter
 This is a chromatic abrration filter that is separated in its 3 RGB layers.
 ### (2) Average Filter (Mean Filter)
-This filter is simply to replace each pixel value in an image with the average value of its neighbors, including itself.
+This is a blur filter that is simply to replace each pixel value in an image with the average value of its neighbors, including itself.
 ![Basic Shader 002](https://to-fujita.github.io/Images/Basic_Shader_002.png "Images for Basic Shader 002")
 ### (3) Background Noise Shader
 This shader is based on "Book Of Shaders-Godot" at reference.
 ### (4) Binary Conversion
 This filter is also simply to replace each pixcel value in the value of black or white based on the threshold value.
 ### (5) Default Filter
-This filter is a default filter on Godot Game Engine.
+This filter is a default blur filter on Godot Game Engine.
 This filter is working under the condition of GLES3.
 ### (6) Edge Detection
 This Edge Detection Filter is created by based on "Prewitt Filter" below.
 The "Sobel Filter" is also stored in the Shaders folder.
 ![Basic Shader 005](https://to-fujita.github.io/Images/Basic_Shader_005.png "Images for Basic Shader 005")